|

 MARKET SUMMARY:

-17 to 19 cents higher; wheat futures are 2 to 8 cents higher.
-The U.S. stock
+10 to 11 cents higher; wheat futures are narrowly mixed.
+The U.S. stock market

-market is weaker at midday with the S&P 75 lower.
+is weaker at midday with the S&P 65 points lower.
 The U.S. Dollar Index is 20

-higher.
+points lower.
 The interest rate products are firmer.
-Energy trade is sharply lower
+Energy trade is firmer

-with crude 2.00 lower and natural gas .11 lower.
-Livestock trade is weaker with
+with crude up .60 and natural gas is up .01.
+Livestock trade is mixed with hogs

 CORN:

-Corn futures are 3 to 4 cents higher at midday with firmer spread action as
+Corn futures are 3 to 5 cents higher at midday after bouncing off the lower

 SOYBEANS:

-Soybean futures are 17 to 19 cents higher at midday with post-trade
+Soybean futures are 10 to 11 cents higher with trade filling the initial gap

 WHEAT:

-the KC March chart, support is the 20-day moving average at $5.30 with
+year-to-date pace at 119%.
+On the KC March chart, support is the 20-day at

 David Fiala can be reached at dfiala@futuresone.com